 I recently went through a breakup that ended in quite a positive way, but I have gotten little closure from the relationship.
 We were separated by distance so have remained in good contact since then.
 I just started meditating a few months ago, and I am wondering if you have any advice for people, like myself, who struggle with constant thoughts on the subject.

-I find I am constantly thinking of him, when I wake up, when I go to sleep, and I am doing my best to not judge or push away these thoughts or emotions but even when I sit down to meditate I find that all I think about is this person.
+I find I am constantly thinking of him—when I wake up to when I go to sleep—and I am doing my best to not judge or push away these thoughts or emotions but even when I sit down to meditate I find that all I think about is this person.
 I find I am stressed out, and now am even more aware of how stressed out I am.
 I know I should try to focus on the present, but it is extremely difficult to not think of the past or future and I’ve really found my mind running wild.

 Generally, I am quite positive on the whole subject, but there are times when I feel extreme negativity and almost get blinded by it (like the clouds in a blue sky).
 Anyway, I was hoping you maybe had some insight for me.

 I’m sorry to hear about your recent breakup.
 I’m not entirely sure from your letter whether you are happy with your new status, or if you would actually rather be back with your former partner.
 As you say it was positive, I’ll assume that you are not looking to change the situation and are instead simply looking to change the way you are thinking and feeling about the situation.